metablaster/WindowsFirewallRuleset/README.md

 otherwise doing anything may be blocked.\
 PowerShell console might need to be restarted for "Controlled folder access" changes to take effect.

-- It's important to understand these rules are designed to be used as "Standard" user, not as user that is Administrator, if you're Administrator on your computer you'll have to either create standard user account and use that for your everyday life or modify code to allow Administrator online access.\
+- By default rules are made for `Users` group while for `Administrators` group only if necessary, recommendation is to have standard user account which you use for every day computing for security reasons.\
+If you're Administrator and are not willing to create standard account on your computer you'll have to modify `DefaultGroup` variable in `Config\ProjectSettings.ps1` and specify `Administrators`

 See [SecurityAndPrivacy.md](Readme/SecurityAndPrivacy.md#standard-user-account) for more information why using Administrator account is not recommended for security reasons.\
-Your administrative account used to deploy firewall must have password set.
+Your administrative account used to deploy firewall must have a password set.

 - Software or Windows updates may rename executables or their locations, also user accounts may be renamed by Administrator, therefore it's important to reload specific rules from time to time as